wmmihaa/azureiotbootcamp/labs/Lab1.md

 ```
 This will be the folder where you are going to store all labs. **PLEASE DO NOT USE ANY OTHER FOLDER, AS THE DEVICE IS GOING TO BE RESET FOR THE NEXT BOOTCAMP**

-4. Create a new folder called “LAB1” by typing:
+4. Create a new folder called “LABS” by typing:
 ```
-mkdir LAB1
+mkdir LABS
 ```
 5. Import NPM packages by typing:
 ```